 The first thing we noticed while testing the Bosch CSW41 Worm Drive 7-1/4-Inch Circular Saw was the smoothness and control afforded by the precision worm drive design.
 It allowed us to make cuts with a higher level of accuracy.
 Crafted with a magnesium housing, Bosch's circular saw is both robust and lightweight, reducing fatigue during extended use.

 The effortlessness extended to making adjustments, too.
-The easy-to-access bevel adjustment and metal depth levers meant we could swiftly modify settings, which was particularly helpful during complex projects requiring multiple different cuts.
+The easy-to-access bevel adjustment and metal depth levers meant we could swiftly modify settings, which was particularly helpful for projects requiring multiple cuts.
 You also get the powerful 15-amp motor capable of slicing through various materials; we could feel the ample torque this motor produced.

-To further bolster the precision of our cuts, the saw featured a left-side blade design, which significantly improved our visibility on the cut line, and we found ourselves making more accurate cuts with less effort.
-But it wasn't all smooth sailing.
-One issue we bumped into was the noticeably heavy trigger tension, which can be bothersome during longer projects.
+To improve precision, the saw has a left-side blade design, which significantly enhances visibility on the cut line—we made more accurate cuts with less effort.
+On the downside, it has a noticeably heavy trigger tension, which is a bother during more extended projects.
 Likewise, the tool comes with no batteries, which means an extra expense if you don't own any.

 Pros